The leaves of Aloe vera are succulent, erect, and form a dense rosette. Many uses are made of the gel obtained from the plant's leaves.

 Contents of this article:

 Aloe vera gel has many medicinal properties and is often used in creams and lotions.

 According to Kew Gardens, England's royal botanical center of excellence, Aloe vera has been used for centuries and is currently more popular than ever.

 It is cultivated worldwide, primarily as a crop for "Aloe gel," which comes from the leaf.

 Aloe vera is widely used today in:

-- Food - it is approved by the FDA (United States Food and Drug Administration) as a natural flavoring
+- Food - it is approved by the FDA as a flavoring.

 The earliest record of a human use for Aloe vera comes from the Ebers Papyrus (an Egyptian medical record) from the16th century BC.
 According to a study published in the Indian Journal of Dermatology, in ancient Egypt, they called Aloe vera "that plant of immortality."
 The authors added that the plant has been used therapeutically for many centuries in China, Japan, India, Greece, Egypt, Mexico, and Japan.

 Nine health benefits of Aloe vera

 The medicinal claims made about Aloe vera, as with many herbs and plants, are endless.
 Some are backed by rigorous scientific studies while others are not.
 This article focuses mainly on those that are backed by research.